 The Chair of the Audit Committee is an independent Non-Executive Director.
-The other members of the committee either are persons with experience in the Group's typical products and or markets or have vast historical knowledge of the business and activities of the Group.
+The other members of the committee either are persons with experience in the Group's typical products and / or markets or have vast historical knowledge of the business and activities of the Group.
 This, together with their regular involvement in reviewing the Group's financial performance and accounts, provides sufficient recent financial experience.
 Regular meetings are held between members of the Audit Committee, Directors of Goodwin PLC and its subsidiaries, General Managers and Senior Management of the UK subsidiaries.
 Members of the Audit Committee are involved in regular discussions with the Directors, General Managers and Senior Management of each subsidiary where the positions taken on subjective financial matters are discussed.
 Each overseas subsidiary is normally visited at least once during the year by a member of the Audit Committee, and / or by a Main Board Director, for meetings with the General Managers and Senior Management with reports sent back to the Audit Committee.
-Flight and self-quarantining restrictions still applied to some of our overseas subsidiaries during the year and use of Zoom has enabled regular meetings with them to continue.
-Where possible, travel to and from some of those areas has recommenced.
-Any areas where the Audit Committee review are discussed with the Board of Directors of Goodwin PLC.
+Any areas where the Audit Committee feels that the positions taken within any particular subsidiary are either inappropriate or merit further review are discussed with the Board of Directors of Goodwin PLC.